gsalaman/astro_notes/journal.md

 Then, may be interesting to see if I can get the travel scope "stable"...but using the T7 rather than the Pi.
 Check pixel drift there.

+Step size is going to be an interesting goldilocks problem.
+Too big of a step, and you could have pixel drift between steps.
+Too small of a step, and you could have error with the controller.
+My gut feel is that I want something in the ~10ms range.

 ------
 Another thought:  do I try and incorporate some sort of finder into the pan-tilt?
 Maybe a laser pointer, maybe a dovetail for the orion finder?